What we care about

 We care about children and young people

 We have an enthusiastic team that leads a full program of activities for children and youth.
 Our vision is to allow all young people, whatever their age, to have a personal relationship with God and play a full role in the life of our church.
 During lockdown, our children produced a weekly Kid’s Church service on Youtube – check it out here.
 We welcome children and young people of all ages – see here for details.

 We care about Seniors

 We care about our planet

 God made the earth to provide an amazing home for the human race.
 He also gave us a responsibility to look after it.
 When we fail, this leads to pollution, global warming and more severe “natural” disasters.
 The cost of this falls disproportionately on the poor.
 We encourage all those who attend Gold Hill to consider how to minimise their own adverse impact on the environment.
-As we built our new Hub building we took special care to make it as “green” as possible.
+Gold Hill has been awarded a Bronze Eco Church Award.